Tannic acid: Uses

 Tannins are a basic ingredient in the chemical staining of wood, and are already present in woods like oak, walnut, and mahogany.
 Tannic acid can be applied to woods low in tannin so chemical stains that require tannin content will react.
 The presence of tannins in the bark of redwood (Sequoia) is a strong natural defense against wildfire, decomposition and infestation by certain insects such as termites.
 It is found in the seeds, bark, cones, and heartwood.

 Tannic acid is a common mordant used in the dyeing process for cellulose fibers such as cotton, often combined with alum and/or iron.
 The tannin mordant should be done first as metal mordants combine well with the fiber-tannin complex.
 However this use has lost considerable interest.

 Similarly tannic acid can also be used as an aftertreatment to improve wash fastness properties of acid dyed polyamide.
 It is also an alternative for fluorocarbon aftertreatments to impart anti-staining properties to polyamide yarn or carpets.

-However, due to economic considerations currently the only widespread use as textile auxiliary is the use as an agent to improve chlorine fastness, i.e. resistance against dye bleaching due to cleaning with hypochlorite solutions in high-end polyamide 6,6-based carpets and swimwear.
+However, due to economic considerations currently the only widespread use as textile auxiliary is the use as an agent to improve chlorine fastness (resistance against dye bleaching due to cleaning with hypochlorite solutions) in high-end polyamide 6,6-based carpets and swimwear.
 It is, however, used in relatively small quantities for the activation of upholstery flock; this serves as an anti-static treatment.

 Tannic acid is used in the conservation of ferrous (iron based) metal objects to passivate and inhibit corrosion.
 Tannic acid reacts with the corrosion products to form a more stable compound, thus preventing further corrosion from taking place.
 After treatment the tannic acid residue is generally left on the object so that if moisture reaches the surface the tannic acid will be rehydrated and prevent or slow any corrosion.
 Tannic acid treatment for conservation is very effective and widely used but it does have a significant visual effect on the object, turning the corrosion products black and any exposed metal dark blue.
 It should also be used with care on objects with copper alloy components as the tannic acid can have a slight etching effect on these metals.

 Tannic acid is also found in commercially available iron/steel corrosion treatments, such as Hammerite Kurust.